 In the Army Group Center sector, fierce fighting continues in the vicinity of the Smolensk pocket of trapped Soviet troops.
 The trapped Soviets bitterly defend Orsha and Vitebsk, while also continuing fierce counterattacks against the advanced Panzer Group 2 position at Yelnya.
 Soviet attacks along the northern edge of the Pripet Marshes are beaten off.
 German XXIV Armeekorps (General Geyr von Schweppenburg) advances from a bridgehead on the Sozh River and against the eastern flank of the trapped 28th Army and Group Kachalov.
 General Guderian's Panzer Group 2 is attacking toward Roslavl.

 In the Army Group South sector, the Germans are getting closer to encircling the massive Soviet troop concentration at Uman.
-Panzer Group 1 (General von Kleist) is advancing to meet advance elements of 17th Field Army.
-A secondary meeting between German 16th Panzer Division and Hungarian Mechanized Corps (Gyorshadtest) also is nearing completion.
+Panzer Group 1 (General von Kleist) is advancing to meet advance elements of the 17th Field Army.
+A secondary meeting between the German 16th Panzer Division and Hungarian Mechanized Corps (Gyorshadtest) also is nearing completion.
 The Soviets are forbidden to retreat, and at least are buying time for the Stavka to form a defensive line on the far side of the Dnieper River.

-Soviet General Kirponos launches a counterattack by 5th Army against the flank of German Sixth Army (General von Reichenau).
+Soviet General Kirponos launches a counterattack by the 5th Army against the flank of the German Sixth Army (General von Reichenau).
 The attack is centered around Malin south of the Pripet Marsh.
 The German line bends but does not break, while advances to the east continue at Dubossary on the far side of the Dniester and elsewhere.

 German fighter squadron JG 54 gets its 1000th victory when Lt.
 Max-Hellmuth of 7./JG 54 downs a Russian DB-3 near Luga.